What Is Open Badge Factory?

 Image library is a place where creators can put images.
 The images are being used by the creators and admins of the environment.

-The aim of the image library is to support decentralised creating process of Open Badges.
+The aim of the image library is to support the decentralised creation process of Open Badges.
 When all of the organisation’s badge images have been saved to the platform’s image library and not to the users’ own computers, the right versions of the images can be used by everyone right away.

 - PNG or SVG